Little Skellig

 About Little Skellig

-Little Skellig Nature Reserve protects a 7-hectare rocky island located approximately 1.5 kilometers east of Great Skellig off the Kerry coast in southwest Ireland.
-The island is home to one of the world's largest gannet colonies, with over 30,000 breeding pairs covering virtually every available ledge on its sheer limestone cliffs.
-Landing is prohibited to protect this internationally significant seabird colony, but the spectacle of tens of thousands of white gannets on the white-stained cliffs is visible from passing boats.
+Little Skellig Nature Reserve protects a 7.8-hectare rocky island located approximately 1.5 kilometres east of Great Skellig off the Kerry coast in southwest Ireland.
+[1] The island is home to one of the world's largest gannet colonies, with approximately 35,000 breeding pairs covering virtually every available ledge on its sheer cliffs.
+[2] Landing is prohibited to protect this internationally significant seabird colony, but the spectacle of tens of thousands of white gannets on the white-stained cliffs is visible from passing boats.

 Wildlife Ecosystems

-The gannet colony is the primary wildlife feature, with over 30,000 pairs making it the second largest gannetry in the world and the largest in Ireland.
-The birds cover the island in a dense mass of white from February to October each year.
+The gannet colony is the primary wildlife feature, with approximately 35,000 breeding pairs making Little Skellig the largest gannetry in Ireland and one of the largest in the world.
+[1] The birds cover the island in a dense mass of white from February to October each year.
 Other seabirds including guillemots, razorbills, kittiwakes, and fulmars breed on available cliff ledges around the gannet colony.
 Grey seals haul out on rocks at the base of the cliffs.
 The surrounding waters are rich fishing grounds supporting the colony's enormous food demands.

 Flora Ecosystems